ParagonSoftworks/PopcornKernel/README.md

 Untested Machines: EFI PCs, Mac Machines that are able to boot BIOS and other machines.

 Note: We are never going to support Apple Silicon as that is next to impossible to code for and none of us have a Silicon Machine.
 If you want an OS that runs on Silicon then just use macOS or even Asahi Linux.
-This project is staying as a x86_64 project for now.
+This project is staying as a x86_64 Intel and AMD supported project for now.